Rai-Sama/Virtual_Assistant/README.md

-This was made as a project for my Semester IV course Open Source Technology Lab.
+I made this as a project for the course "Open Source Technology Lab" of semester-4 of B.E.

 Virtual Assistant
 =============